petar-antovski/Credit-Card-Fraud-Detection-Using-Machine-Learning/README.md

 - The model has a balanced accuracy of 0.893828, F1 score of 0.913245, PR-AUC of 0.811808, ROC-AUC of 0.936575, Cohen's Kappa score of 0.826491 and Training Time of 2613.324426s.

-- The model is able to generalise well on the testing data and can predict rain in Australia with an accuracy of 0.999440.
+- The model is able to generalise well on the testing data and can predict credit card fraud with an accuracy of 0.999440.